 Yosemite Valley – 4,000 feet in elevation

 The iconic and scenic Yosemite Valley is open year-round unless forced to close by weather or other naturally occurring events.
 The Valley is the most popular and visited area of Yosemite.
 This season’s waterfalls will be insane, and visitation will be very high to witness them firsthand between April-June.
 There are many day hikes around the Valley, some that originate from the Valley floor and rise rapidly, such as the very popular Mist Trail/Nevada Fall Loop or the Yosemite Falls hike.
-The latter is usually available year-round due to its southern exposure.
-We expect the famous Half Dome in a Day hike to open with cables in place during/after the first or second week of June.
+The latter is usually available, at-least to some extent, year-round due to its southern exposure.
+We don’t expect the famous Half Dome in a Day hike to be open with cables in place until after the first or second week of June.
 Some backpacking trails also originate in the Valley, allowing you to reach some outstanding overnight locations between 6000-7500′ where snow should be present but lessened by later May and throughout June.
 One of our favorites includes Yosemite’s North Rim on our Yosemite Icons trip and the Southern Rim of the Valley via the Pohono Trail by Tunnel View.
-Note: The way this winter plays out, there will be many opportunities for Yosemite Valley to flood.
+Note: The way this spring plays out, there will be many opportunities for Yosemite Valley to flood.
+If severe they will be forced to close the eastern section of the Yosemite valley only.
 Pending nothing significant, expect daily swelling around the rivers/streams regularly every afternoon/evening in late May-early July, especially on those hot days with increased snowmelt.
+This flooding and/or daily swelling of the rivers/streams in the Yosemite Valley will also decrease the amount of usable campsites in the Yosemite Valley Backpackers Campground (which is already impacted due to the Tuolumne Meadows Campground closure).
+However use may be decreased when backpackers realize they need to ford a “river” to get to the campsite area.

 Glacier Point – 7214 feet in elevation

-Glacier Point is one of the most visited tourist locations within Yosemite National Park due to its panoramic high sierra viewpoint that doesn’t require hiking.
-This road typically opens well before Tioga Rd around Memorial Day weekend.
+Glacier Point is one of the most visited tourist locations within Yosemite National Park due to its panoramic high sierra viewpoint that can be driven to.
+This road typically opens well before Tioga Rd does and prior to Memorial Day weekend.
 Such was the case in 2011 and 2017 when we had 178% snowpack, and Glacier Point opened on May 27th and May 11th, respectively.
 However, the one variable in 2023 other than the weather that may play a significant issue on the opening date would be the Glacier Point Road Project, the road rehabilitation project which closed the road entirely in 2022 and which is supposed to be ongoing with delays throughout 2023.
-If Glacier Point Road opens by Memorial Day weekend, that will open up access to more trails for day hikes and overnight backpacking.
-Our favorite day hikes from this area include Glacier Point down the Panorama and Mist Trail and Sentinel Dome and Taft Point from Glacier Point.
-Backpacking from trailheads along the Glacier Point Road allows you to access areas most accessible in late May/early June, in which snow can still be expected at 7500′ and above.
-One of our favorite backpacking trips is the Glacier Point to Half Dome trip, which is safer to consider after the first week(s) of June due to the unknown opening of the cables to Half Dome.
+Yosemite has now released more information stating that once the Glacier Point road is finally cleared from snow, that construction work still needs to occur and that they do not anticipate opening the road to traffic until at least July.
+This does mean that prior to the road opening, should you be interested in hiking up to Glacier Point via either the 4-mile Trail or Panorama Trail; you will be awarded with those magnificent views w/o the typical large crowds at Glacier Point.
+This will be a bucket-list hike in late May and through June for sure.
+Once opened, our favorite day hikes from this area include Glacier Point down the Panorama and Mist Trail and Sentinel Dome and Taft Point from Glacier Point.
+One of our favorite backpacking trips is the Glacier Point to Half Dome trip, which is safer to consider after July 1st due to the unknown opening of the cables to Half Dome and/or the Glacier Point Road itself.
+Stay tuned!

 Tioga Road and Tuolumne Meadows – 8600-9945 feet in elevation